 What Is the Salary of a Graduate with a Political Science Major?

 If the complexities of our government and political system fascinate you, you may want to consider majoring in political science.
 In addition to pursuing a career in politics and government, a political science degree can prepare you to become a legal assistant or public relations specialist.
 Read on to learn about potential careers and their average salaries.
-Schools offering Political Science degrees can also be found in these popular choices.

 Career Opportunities and Salary Info